 In this state, a user is able to intervene in safety program execution by setting breakpoints, etc., similar to DEBUG RUN state.
 The safety application program is not executed in DEBUG STOP state.
-The PROFIsafe F-Host of SM560-S sends PROFIsafe telegrams with fail-safe "0" values and sets FV_activated for all Safety I/O modules.
+The PROFIsafe F-Host and F-Devices (SM560-S-FD-1 and SM560-S-FD-4) of the Safety CPU send PROFIsafe telegrams with fail-safe "0" values and set FV\activated for all Safety I/O modules and F-Devices.